eliasbnk/dev-setup/README.md

 ## if prompted to input your Password, after inputing your Password [press Enter] again

-# after a little while Terminal will prompt you "to continue with downloading Homebrew press return = [press Enter]
+# after a little while Terminal will prompt you "to continue with downloading Homebrew press return" = [press Enter]

 Wait patiently as this may takes a while (install can take around 4-5 minutes).🧐